-In any family research, the story changes as new material becomes available – in this case my father’s navy records in their original protective envelope (see the header).
+In any family research, the story changes as new material becomes available – in this case I chanced upon my father’s navy records in their original protective envelope.

 From them I learned he was later transferred from HMS Bulolo to HMS Beachy Head.
-A quick check on Google images and, sure enough, that’s HMS Beachy Head, not Bulolo pictured here.
+A quick check on Google images and, sure enough, that’s HMS Beachy Head, not HMS Bulolo pictured above.

 I suppose it was logical for a young man from a North-East Scotland fishing town (Fraserburgh) to join the navy.
 He was my father.
 (Pictured here) That’s him at the top of the line in this uncropped squinty horizon snapshot.